paralax/ColossalOpera/intermediate/dienes_tiles_sort.md

 # Output Description

-Your program should emit an arrangement of tiles that satisfies the child's assignment - no two adjascent tiles have more than one difference.
+Your program should emit an arrangement of tiles that satisfies the child's assignment - no two adjacent tiles have more than one difference.
 Aside from that one constraint, any resulting order will do - i.e. you can start with any tile you wish.
 Tiles may be used only once.

 # Challenge Input